 Then followed a steep ascent until we popped out above the tree line and found the Luxmore hut (night one stop if you're walking) and our sticky bun stop, marking hour three of our schedule.
 (Sidebar: we've discovered Chelsea buns, late in life for such a discovery, but they are the food of champions).
 There were fantastic views:

-The next few hours were undulating along the ridge line and this was the highlight of the track (we both love ridge running!):
+The next few hours were undulating along the ridge line and this was the highlight of the track (we both love ridge running!):The tops were tussocky and rocky, but on the other side were lush green valleys:

 Here we encountered the line of folk who had started the morning at Luxmore hut.

-A quick chat with a DoC ranger before the steep descent to the iris burn hut (night 2 stop if you're walking) at about hour 6.
+A quick chat with a DoC ranger before the steep descent to the iris burn hut (night 2 stop if you're walking) at about hour 6.We felt fine through that point, except for an attack by sandflys at the nearby campsite where we'd stopped to fill up water.

 Somehow getting onto more flat terrain caused our legs to seize.
 What followed was a long and painful, gently undulating run down the valley.
 You can tell how painful by the look on Alistairs face when Sam asked him to stop and pose for a photo!